 Visa Requirements Zimbabwe

-A Passport valid for at least 6 months from date of entry is required by all.
+A Passport valid for at least 6 months from the date of entry is required by all.

 VISAS: Required by all except the following: Nationals of Canada, Ireland and the UK; Nationals of Aruba, Bahamas, Barbados, Belize, Bermuda, Botswana, Cayman Islands, Cyprus, Fiji, Grenada, Guyana, Hong Kong, Jamaica, Kenya, Kiribati, Leeward Islands, Lesotho, Malawi, Malaysia, Maldives, Malta, Mauritius, Montserrat, Namibia, Nauru, New Zealand, St Kitts & Nevis, St Lucia, St Vincent and the Grenadines, Samoa, Singapore, Solomon Islands, Swaziland, Tanzania, Tonga, Trinidad & Tobago, Turks & Caicos Islands, Tuvalu, Uganda, Vanuatu, Zambia.